Early Bird Discount

 N.B.
 Gorilla Viewing: To ensure we obtain gorilla permits, we may trek outside Uganda in neighbouring countries such as Rwanda, where gorillas have also been habituated for viewing.
 Trekking here involves a minimal detour from the described route.

-Gorilla Trekking Excursion (Permits): The Ugandan Wildlife Authority (UWA) sets the gorilla permit price and stipulates that permits must be booked and paid for in advance.
-We therefore collect your gorilla permit money at the time of booking, along with your normal deposit.
-The Gorilla permit price is quoted in US dollars but is paid in your local currency at a rate fixed by us..
-Whilst the price is correct at time of going to press (Jan 2016), We reserve the right to pass on any increase in fee if the UWA raises the price.
+Gorilla Trekking Excursion (Permits): The Ugandan Wildlife Authority (UWA) set the gorilla permit price and stipulates that permits must be booked and paid for in advance.
+We, therefore, collect your gorilla permit money at the time of booking, along with your normal deposit.
+The Gorilla permit price is quoted in US dollars but is paid in your local currency at a rate fixed by us.
+Whilst the price is correct at time of going to press (Jan 2019), We reserve the right to pass on any increase in fee if the UWA raises the price.
 Finally please note, the gorilla permit fee is not refundable if you cancel your booking.

 Note: This tour can be booked as an accommodated tour.
 Please request rates at the time of booking.
 Discounts do not apply.